The following links will take you to off-site content.

 A Few Dance Sessions on the West Coast

-- Loui Tucker — Loui has been leading a fantastically fun Monday night session in Sunnyvale for 3 decades!
-She also does a couples-only repertoire class in Los Altos on the 2nd and 4th Wednesdays of the month.
+- Loui Tucker — Loui has been leading a fantastically fun Monday night session in Sunnyvale for over 3 decades!
+She also does a couples-only repertoire class in Murphy Park on the 2nd and 4th Wednesdays of the month.

 - Cafe Simcha — This is a smaller Wednesday night in Kensington (near Berkeley), with an incredibly friendly, community feel.

-- Udy Gold — Udy has moved his SF beginners class, which is held every Tuesday at 8-9:30pm, with open dancing 9:30-11.
-The new location is St. Francis Episcopal Church.
+- Udy Gold — Udy has a beginners class in SF, which is held every Tuesday at 8-9:30pm, with open dancing 9:30-11.
+The is also running the long-standing Cafe Shalom on the 2nd Saturday of each month.

-- Sagi Azran and Lior Haykeen — Two fantastic sessions on Monday and Thursday in the San Fernando Valley, just north of L.A.
-Sagi directs Camp MachoLA.
+- Sagi Azran — A fantastic session on Thursday in the San Fernando Valley, just north of L.A.
+Sagi also directs Camp MachoLA on MLK Jr. Weekend.

-- Tuesday nights, 7-9:30pm, at Congregation B'Nai Israel, located at 3600 Riverside Blvd., Sacramento, CA. The night is led by Louis Sigmond, Jim Lawson, and Susana Mullen.
+- Tuesday nights, 7-9:30pm, at Congregation B'Nai Israel, located at 3600 Riverside Blvd., Sacramento, CA. The night is led by Jill Stecher, Jim Lawson, and Susana Mullen.
 It's a small and friendly group.

 - Portland Israeli Folk Dance — If you're in Oregon, make sure to visit one of the Sunday, Tuesday, or Wednesday sessions.
 Check out their Facebook page as well!

-- Nona Malki in Vancouver, Can., has a list of recent dance with videos.
+- Nona Malki in Vancouver, Can., has a great session, and posts a highly useful list of recent dance with videos.

 - Kochavim is the "biggest little dance camp in Texas."
 Some of the friendliest dancers and staff out there.
 Takes place in March or April in Wimberley, TX.